Ludwig Traube (palaeographer)

-Ludwig Traube (June 19, 1861 – May 19, 1907) was a German paleographer and held the first chair of Medieval Latin in Germany while at the University of Munich.
+Ludwig Traube (19 June 1861, Berlin, Germany – 19 May 1907) was a German paleographer and held the first chair of Medieval Latin in Germany while at the Ludwig-Maximilians-Universität München.
 He was a son of the physician Ludwig Traube (1818–1876), and the brother of the chemist Margarete Traube (1856–1912).

 Traube made pioneering contributions to medieval manuscript studies and especially paleography, arguing that these were not merely technical "Hilfswissenschaften", but autonomous areas of intellectual and cultural history.

 Early life and education

 Traube was born in Berlin, the son of a middle-class Jewish family that boasted several eminent scientists.
 His father, Ludwig Traube, Sr., was a famous pulmonologist and medical researcher at Berlin's Charité hospital.
-The younger Traube's interests tended more towards languages and the humanities, and he studied classical philology at the universities of Munich and Greifswald.
+The younger Traube's interests tended more towards languages and the humanities, and he studied classical philology at the Ludwig-Maximilians-Universität München and the University of Greifswald.
 In 1883, he completed his Ph.D. at Munich with a dissertation entitled "Varia libamenta critica" ("Various Critical Tidbits"), which proposed a number of textual emendations and corrections to contemporary editions of Latin authors.
 He habilitated in classical and medieval philology in 1888 with a study of the ninth-century Anglo-Saxon poet Æthelwulf, which he published alongside several other critical essays on early medieval Latin poetry.

 Editor at the MGH

-His talent as a Latinist and textual critic caught the eye of the great Berlin classicist and historian Theodor Mommsen, who became a friend and mentor, and recommended the young Traube to the board of the Monumenta Germaniae Historica, and the Antiquities section editor Ernst Dümmler.
+His talent as a Latinist and textual critic caught the eye of the great historian of ancient Rome in Berlin Theodor Mommsen, who became a friend and mentor, and recommended the young Traube to the board of the Monumenta Germaniae Historica, and the Antiquities section editor Ernst Dümmler.
 From 1884, Traube was a researcher and editor at the MGH, first as an assistant to Mommsen, but eventually taking over editorship of the Poetae series from Dümmler, and joining the central board of directors in 1897.
 The third volume of the Poetae aevi Carolini ("Poets of the Carolingian Age") was published under his auspices in 1896.
 Over time, however, Traube grew dissatisfied with the modest remuneration he received from the MGH and felt increasingly out of step with its critical methodologies and editorial priorities.
 He resigned in 1904 to focus on his teaching and research, and after it became clear that the board was not going to support a permanent position for his colleague Paul von Winterfeld to continue editing the Poetae.